-Connect the cold water supply using 3/4 inch National Pipe Thread "NPT" to the fitting marked "C" (COLD).
+2 Connect the cold water supply using 3/4 inch National Pipe Thread "NPT"

+to the fitting marked "C" (COLD).
 For ease of removing the water heater for service or replacement, connect the water pipes with a coupling called a union.
-We recommend using a dielectric-type union (available at your local plumbing supplier).
+We recommend using a dielectric-type union (available at local hardware stores).
 Dielectric unions can help prevent corrosion caused by tiny electric currents common in copper water pipes and can help extend the life of the water heater.